-Insurance brokers must have at least a high school diploma or GED, though most employers look for those with bachelor's degrees in business, economics or finance.
-Insurance brokers may find on-the-job training programs with entry-level employment, though many employers prefer to hire insurance brokers with at least three years of experience in an insurance-related position.
-Through such experience, individuals learn valuable skills related to brokerage, customer service and insurance sales.
+Insurance brokers must have at least a high school diploma or GED for licensure, though most employers look for those with 4-year bachelor's degrees in business, economics or finance.
+These programs can help would-be brokers learn valuable skills related to brokerage, customer service and insurance sales.
+On-the-job training programs are common with entry-level employment, though many employers prefer to hire insurance brokers with at least three years of experience in an insurance-related position.

 Bachelor of Science in Business Administration

 A bachelor's degree in business administration provides a well-rounded curriculum that goes beyond the scope of insurance and risk management.
 Students learn how businesses, economies and currencies operate, as well as examining national and global business trends.
 Programs require four years of study and typically include courses on: